 Bojana Dimković leads a versatile career as a concert pianist, harpsichordist and lecturer.
-She holds a position at University of Niš Faculty of Arts and is in great demand as a chamber music partner.
+She holds a position as Assistant Professor of Chamber music at University of Niš Faculty of Arts and is in great demand as a chamber music partner.

 Concert engagements include performances in the UK, Serbia, Slovenia, Montenegro, Italy, Republic of Ireland, Norway and Island.
 She has performed at Wigmore Hall, Royal Festival Hall, Buckingham Palace, Cheltenham Festival, Oxford Lieder Festival and is a regular guest at all major festivals in Serbia.

 As a soloist Bojana appeared with Die Kölner Academy, Radio Television Serbia Symphony Orchestra, St. George Strings and New Trinity Baroque.
 As a chamber musician and continuo player she regularly collaborates with Sasha Mirkovic & Ensemble Metamorphosis, The Makris Orchestra, New Belgrade Opera and Camerata Serbica.
 She is frequently invited as staff accompanist for masterclasses within the Belgrade Baroque Academy, KozArt festival and the Austria Baroque Academy.

 As an active promoter of new and neglected repertoire, Bojana is a founding member of the Szumanski/Dimkovic duo with baritone Krzysztof Szumanski.
 Their recording of Sergei Bortkiewicz’s complete song cycles (Orphée Classics) is the first of its kind and has been met with great critical acclaim when it appeared.
 Furthermore, in the past few years she has been involved in world premieres of over thirty works of living composers, many of which were dedicated to Miloševic/Dimković cello and piano duo.